 Trigger warning (TW) - a content note used to warn readers that a specific subject which may cause a person to be triggered is being discussed.
 We use trigger warnings to help people who deal with triggers to better navigate through the content of posts or blogs or other media.
 (Geek Feminism - Trigger Warning) (See also: Trigger)

-Unconscious bias - (aka Implicit bias) social behavior driven by learned stereotypes that operate automatically – and therefore unconsciously — when we interact with other people.
-(What is Implicit Bias?)
+Unconscious bias - (aka Implicit bias) social behavior driven by learned stereotypes that operate below the level of conscious awareness when we interact with other people.
+For more general information, see here or here.
+For more detailed information, see here.

 Woo , Woo-woo - refers to ideas considered irrational or ideas based on extremely flimsy evidence or that appeal to mysterious occult forces or powers.